Political groups of the European Parliament: Communists and socialists

-Far-right nationalists
+Right-wing nationalists

 In European politics, a grouping of nationalists has thus far found it difficult to cohere in a continuous Group.
 The first nationalist Group was founded by the French National Front and the Italian Social Movement in 1984 under the name of the "Group of the European Right", and it lasted until 1989.
 Its successor, the "Technical Group of the European Right", existed from 1989 to 1994.
 There was then a gap of thirteen years until "Identity, Tradition, Sovereignty" was founded on 15 January 2007, which lasted for nearly eleven months until it fell apart on 14 November 2007 due to in-fighting.

 A new radical right group was formed during the 8th parliament on 16 June 2015 under the name "Europe of Nations and Freedom".

 Eurosceptics

 The school of political thought that states that the competences of the European Union should be reduced or prevented from expanding further, is represented in the European Parliament by the eurosceptics.
 The first Eurosceptic group in the European Parliament was founded on 19 July 1994.
 It was called the "European Nations Group" and it lasted until 10 November 1996.
 Its successor was the "Group of Independents for a Europe of Nations", founded on 20 December 1996.
 Following the 1999 European elections, the Group was reorganised into the "Group for a Europe of Democracies and Diversities" on 20 July 1999, and similarly reorganised after the 2004 election into the "Independence/Democracy Group" on 20 July 2004.
 The group's leaders were Nigel Farage (UKIP) and Kathy Sinnott (Independent, Ireland).
-After the 2009 European elections a significant proportion of the IND/DEM members joined the "Europe of Freedom and Democracy", which included parties formerly part of the Union for a Europe of Nations.
+After the 2009 European elections, a significant proportion of the IND/DEM members joined the "Europe of Freedom and Democracy", which included parties formerly part of the Union for a Europe of Nations.
 The EFD group's leaders were Farage and Francesco Speroni of the Lega Nord (Italy).
 With significant changes in membership after the 2014 European elections, the group was re-formed as "Europe of Freedom and Direct Democracy", led by Farage and David Borrelli (Five Star Movement, Italy).